AviShah10/nba-playoff-prediction/README.md

 Param - Worked on finishing the Gantt chart and assisted in the ideation for the results and Discussion

-Saahas - Lead the overall discussion and results for the project and figured out the qualitative metrics that we will use to predict how useful the algorithm will be
+Saahas - Lead the overall discussion and results for the project and figured out the quantitative metrics that we will use to predict how useful the algorithm will be